ssbsukirat/medicine/Immune, inflammatory, rheumatological/Acute Rheumatic Fever.md

 - No role in carditis or chorea
 - Aspirin 50-60mg/kg/day to max 80-100mg/kg/day
 - Monitor for salicylate toxicity (nausea vomiting tinnitus)
+- Reduce after symptoms resolve in 2 weeks and reduced dose for 2-4 more weeks
+- Fever, joint pains , elevated acute phase reactants may occur 3 weeks after medicine discontinued but **do not mean recurrence**
+-